Loud-Cat/mup-essentials/unit-01/unit-01.md

 # Unit 1
 [Contents](../README.md) [Next](../unit-02/unit-02.md)

+The mup files used to create the pictures in this lesson are available in the [mups/](./mups/) directory of this unit.

 ## The Staff, Notes and Pitches

 Music is written on a *staff* of five lines and the four spaces between.